 Pupils are encouraged to speak confidently and listen carefully.
 They will be given the opportunity to discuss, argue, debate, improvise, persuade and much more.
 We hope to develop their capacity for effective speaking and listening through the range of contexts outlined above.
 There are specific assessments within the units of work which will allow pupils to prepare for and develop speaking for specific audiences and purposes.
-There is also a weekly debating club run by the English department which pupils who are interested in developing skills further can attend.
+There is also a weekly debating club run by the English department which pupils who are interested in developing skills further can attend and the chance to enter speaking competitions.